Château de Bouges: History

 The château was built in 1765, probably by Ange-Jacques Gabriel, on lands acquired by Charles-François Leblanc de Manarval, the master of the royal forges and the director of the royal manufacturer of cloth in Châteauroux.
-The château was modeled after the Petit Trianon at the Palace of Versailles.
+The château was modelled after the Petit Trianon at the Palace of Versailles.
 In 1818, the château became the property of Charles-Maurice de Talleyrand-Périgord, the former foreign minister of Napoleon Bonaparte.
 Talleyrand put it at the disposition of his niece and, according to rumours, his one-time mistress, Dorothée de Courlande (1793-1862), who held successively the titles of Comtesse Edmond de Périgord (1809), Duchesse de Dino (1817), Duchesse de Talleyrand (1838) and finally Duchesse de Sagan (1845).
 She was also owner from 1828 à 1847 of the Château de Rochecotte at Saint-Patrice.
-Then chateau was purchased by Tunisian general Mahmoud Benaiad.
+The château was later purchased by Tunisian general Mahmoud Benaiad.

 In 1917, the château was purchased by Henry Viguier and his wife, Renée Normant, who restored it, decorated and refurnished it.
 Viguier was the président-directeur-général of the Paris department store Bazar de l'Hôtel de Ville.
 In addition to the château, he owned a Paris town house on the avenue Foch, a manor house in Houlgate and a villa in Grasse.
 The Viguiers, who had no children, left the house and its furniture to the French state in 1968.